 However, until now, a full understanding of the gearing system at the front of the device has eluded the best efforts of researchers.
 Only about a third of the Mechanism has survived, and is split into 82 fragments — creating a daunting challenge for the UCL team.

 The biggest surviving fragment, known as Fragment A, displays features of bearings, pillars, and a block.
 Another, known as Fragment D, features an unexplained disk, 63-tooth gear, and plate.

 Previous research had used X-ray data from 2005 to reveal thousands of text characters hidden inside the fragments, unread for nearly 2,000 years.
 Inscriptions on the back cover include a description of the cosmos display, with the planets moving on rings and indicated by marker beads.
 It was this display that the team worked to reconstruct.

-Two critical numbers in the X-rays of the front cover, of 462 years and 442 years, accurately represent cycles of Venus and Saturn respectively.
+Two critical numbers in the X-rays of the front cover, 462 years and 442 years, accurately represent the cycles of Venus and Saturn respectively.
 When observed from Earth, the planets’ cycles sometimes reverse their motions against the stars.
-Experts must track these variable cycles over long time-periods in order to predict their positions.
+Experts must track these variable cycles over long time periods in order to predict their positions.

 “The classic astronomy of the first millennium BC originated in Babylon, but nothing in this astronomy suggested how the ancient Greeks found the highly accurate 462-year cycle for Venus and 442-year cycle for Saturn,” explained PhD candidate and UCL Antikythera Research Team member Aris Dacanalis.